CDCgov/prime-simplereport/.github/ISSUE_TEMPLATE/accessibility.md

+---
+name: Accessibility Ticket
+about: Create a new work item for accessibility issues
+title: ""
+labels: Accessibility
+assignees: ""
+---

 ## Area or Component

-[Where is this happening?
-The navigation bar, the patient experience, static site, etc?]: #
+[where is this happening? the navigation bar, the patient experience, static site, etc?]: #

 ## Quick Summary

-[What's wrong here?]: #
+[what's wrong here?]: #

 ### How to Replicate

 ## Accessibility Violation

-[Why is this inaccessible?
-Include Deque link if available.]: #
+[why is this inaccessible? include deque link if available.]: #

 ## Action Requested

-[How can we fix this?]: #
+[how can we fix this?]: #

 ## Screenshots (optional)

 ## Source Code (optional)

-[Which file or line is the issue attached to?]: #
+[which file or line is the issue attached to?]: #

 ## Original Deque Issue